jimwhite/agent-client-kernel/README.md

 # agent-client-kernel

-A Jupyter Kernel for the Agent Client Protocol (ACP)
+A Jupyter Kernel for Zed's Agent Client Protocol (ACP) https://agentclientprotocol.com/ .

 This kernel allows you to interact with external ACP agents directly from Jupyter notebooks.
 It acts as an ACP client that connects to coding agents like [Codex](https://github.com/zed-industries/codex-acp), providing a seamless notebook interface for AI-powered coding assistance.